-- i) 7-2-5/1 and 7-2-5/5 for the floating substructure and, where applicable, the tower - ii) General Visual Inspection (GVI), Close Visual Inspections (CVI) and Nondestructive Testing (NDT) requirements detailed in the In-Service Inspection Program (ISIP) are to be followed. - iii) Requirements of 7-2-5/5.3.6 of the MOU Rules (Lightship Displacement) are not applicable.
-However, units are to be verified floating at the expected draft. - iv) 7-2-5/9 through 7-2-5/13 for machinery, equipment and systems and, where applicable, the RNA
+- i) 7-2-5/1 and 7-2-5/5 for the floating substructure and, where applicable, the tower with special attention to tower pedestal and foundation and its connections to the substructure and RNA.
+The connections and the nacelle are to be confirmed free of defects. - ii) General Visual Inspection (GVI), Close Visual Inspections (CVI) and Nondestructive Testing (NDT) requirements detailed in the In-Service Inspection Program (ISIP) are to be followed. - iii) Requirements of 7-2-5/5.3.6 of the MOU Rules (Lightship Displacement) are not applicable.
+However, units are to be verified floating at the expected draft.